Shorya-Dixit/RealTimeChat/README.md

 - You can create your own account or use the below mentioned account to try out this web app
   - Email :- shorya0101@gmail.com
   - Password :- shorya0101
-- Tom, Jerry, and Shorya are the only usernames I have added to the database form my side.
+- Tom, Jerry, and Shorya are the only usernames I have added to the database from my side.
 You can add them to your chat list.